-16. The outcome of the project will be improved urban services and enhanced climate change resilience in KCH and PST municipalities.
+- 16. The outcome of the project will be improved urban services and enhanced climate change resilience in KCH and PST municipalities.
 The project will enhance the urban environment, improve public health, and contribute to better quality, coverage and reliability of services to more than 100,000 residents in the municipalities of KCH and PST.
 This will be achieved through an integrated program of physical and non-physical investments.
-The project incorporates climate resilience measures in infrastructure development, with support from the pilot program climate resilience.6 meters) in the central area of Pursat, including rebuilding the disused WWTP7 to treat the wastewater received from households in the area (refer to point A1 in Figure 3); (ii) riverbank erosion protection in Pursat River, including revetment and groynes; (iii) solid waste management - construction of new landfill site at Toul Maka Keut (with total site area of approx. 28Ha), widening and surfacing of access road to the site (length of approx. 900 metres), provision of collection equipment and landfill site management equipment.
+The project incorporates climate resilience measures in infrastructure development, with support from the pilot program climate resilience. - 17.
+The Project has five (5) outputs, the second of which is Urban environmental improvements in Pursat town, involving (i) drainage improvements (approximately 9,900 meters) in the central area of Pursat, including rebuilding the disused WWTP to treat the wastewater received from households in the area (refer to point A1 in Figure 3); (ii) riverbank erosion protection in Pursat River, including revetment and groynes; (iii) solid waste management - construction of new landfill site at Toul Maka Keut (with total site area of approx. 28Ha), widening and surfacing of access road to the site (length of approx. 900 metres), provision of collection equipment and landfill site management equipment.